SirHeads/thinkheads-ai-ragdocs-IT/shared/scripts/README_scripts.markdown

 # Proxmox VE Setup Scripts

-This repository contains a set of bash scripts designed to automate the setup and configuration of a Proxmox VE server.
+This repository contains a set of bash scripts designed to automate the setup and configuration of a Proxmox VE server named phoenix.
 The scripts handle tasks such as configuring repositories, installing the NVIDIA driver, creating an admin user, and setting up ZFS pools with NFS and Samba sharing.
 These scripts streamline the initial setup process and ensure a consistent configuration.

 ## Introduction